0chroma/recipra/README.md

    - closed invites: member proposes an invitation + community votes/discusses
    - simple vote kick/ban with discussion
    - report-based bans: members can anonymously report a user's behavior, if a member is reported by enough users it triggers a tribunal where the validity of the reports can be discussed and voted on
+   - ban appeals: mechanism for removing a ban if there's improved behavior in another community, proof that they've been seeing professional help, etc.
 - Voting Systems
   - Simple Majority/two-thirds majority
   - Ranked Choice